arrow

 What’s the Difference Between Open Banking and Banking API?

-Let’s review the definition of open banking:
+Let’s review the open banking meaning:

-Open banking is the concept of sharing sensitive financial data and services with third parties using APIs.
+Open banking meaning is in the concept of sharing sensitive financial data and services with third parties using APIs.
 It’s also the regulator requirement by PSD2 that forces to disclose access to customer bank details.
 The shared data includes the account holder’s name, account type, currency, account open date, transaction details, etc.

 Open banking has converted personal finance from reactive to proactive.
 Now, third parties can enhance the relevance of their suggested services by accessing the customer’s account information, which not only regulates the work of banking APIs but also can offer such services as